Your Content Services Survival Guide

 Content Services looks to be a hopeful tomorrow for solving longstanding information management pain points, but until these benefits are adopted wholesale and embraced by end-users, it remains to be seen if this is the new face of information and content management.

 The best advice in any survival guide is not to panic.
 Whether or not it will be ECM, Content Services, or something else that will lead information management in our companies in the future, they are all secondary to the purpose of supporting people.
 Above everything else, we need information management technology and strategies that assist people in working the way they want to work, as well as help people to better do their jobs.
 Remember: we should avoid getting carried away by functionality promises and unproven ROI, but instead, evaluate any new technology, strategy, or concept in the real terms in which it affects the daily working lives of people.

 The key takeaway and what's most important about Gartner’s announcement is that it gets us thinking.
 ECM—as both a definition and a strategy—has been showing its age for years.
-It’s time to begin thinking about ways to innovate and discover new information opportunities, which is what we'll be discussing during our FREE webinar, NextGen Information Management – Succeeding in a New Era on Tuesday, February 14, 2017 @2pm EST. Join John Mancini and learn more about how you can modify your content and information management strategies to succeed in this new era.
+It’s time to begin thinking about ways to innovate and discover new information opportunities, which is what we discussed during our webinar, NextGen Information Management – Succeeding in a New Era.
+See the replay below to learn more about how you can modify your content and information management strategies to succeed in this new era.